guklas/udacity-datastreaming-nd/crime_statistics/README.md

 ![image](screenshot_kafka_console_consumer_01.png  )

 ### Screenshot 2:
-This demonstrates output of the running Spark session from the Progress Reporter for the Join screenshot_join_query_01.
+This demonstrates output of the running Spark session from the Progress Reporter for the Join query.

 ![image](screenshot_progress_reporter.png)